 Liberal feminists exemplify the eroticisation of gender when they say that women are oppressed because they identify as women.
 As well as confusing up from down, symptom with cause, and basically mistaking the floor for the ceiling, this is an obvious idealist mistake because of the simple matter that if we waved a magic wand and made every woman in the world stop identifying as women, then patriarchy would not completely disappear!

 An identity-based definition of gender falls down in other places, too.
 Since coming out to others as a trans, I first identified as a woman, then as non-binary, then as a woman again, and then I finally rejected identity.
 Despite all the changes in my identity, the only thing that actually changed my position in patriarchy was coming out as trans.
 Identity is a useless way to analyze my experience.
 Likewise, I used to know a really femme cis gay man.
 Saying that “he identified as a man” is just a banality.
 What matters is structural relationships.
 He wasn’t treated, in a gendered way, like the average man.
-He was treated as a very atypical man by patriarchy, and that’s what really matters.
-Since gender/identity is a product of patriarchy, and there’s no redeeming it, there’s no reason to be prescriptive in our statements here, within the context of our revolutionary theory, and say that “since men should be allowed to be femme and gay, we should say that femme gay men are men, full stop”.
-Only the descriptive route is actually useful when we’re trying to understand society.
-Prescriptivism should be saved for activist contexts.
+He was a man, to be sure, but to leave our understanding at “identity” and say that “he identified as a man” doesn’t really mean much, and doesn’t enlighten us to the way that femme cis gay men are treated as atypical men (despite “having the same gender identity as other men”).

 [A]n individual person’s “sex”, as decided by society, doesn’t completely determine their relationship to sexism.
 Designation at birth isn’t some metaphysical essence that’s imparted on someone for life, entirely and necessarily coloring all further social interactions.
 Designation at birth is of course an incredibly powerful predictor of the ensuing privileges, socialization, and sex education society places upon someone, and this absolutely cannot be denied.
 But as ever, as with all generalisations, it isn’t correct in every case.